-Semaglutide was studied in 7 placebo-controlled trials and one active treatment trial which compared semaglutide to liraglutide in adult patients who were living with overweight or obesity.
+Semaglutide was studied in 7 placebo-controlled trials and one active treatment trial which compared semaglutide to liraglutide in adult patients who were overweight or obese.
 One trial enrolled diabetic patients exclusively, one allowed enrollment for people with or without T2DM, and the other trials excluded those with T2DM.
 All trials offered diet and exercise or behavioral counseling therapy as background therapy.
 Trial durations were 68 weeks for 6 trials and 104 weeks for one trial.
-Five trials enrolled patients with a BMI of at least 30 kg/m or those with a BMI of 27 kg/m and at least one comorbidity.
-One trial required participants to have a BMI of at least 27 kg/m.
-One trial included those with a BMI of at least 27 kg/m plus at least 2 comorbidities or a BMI of 35 kg/m plus at least 1 comorbidity.
-Majority of trials enrolled patients in their mid 40's to early 50's with baseline BMIs around 38 kg/m.
+Five trials enrolled patients with a BMI of at least 30 kg/m2 or those with a BMI of 27 kg/m2 and at least one comorbidity.
+One trial required participants to have a BMI of at least 27 kg/m2.
+One trial included those with a BMI of at least 27 kg/m2 plus at least 2 comorbidities or a BMI of 35 kg/m2 plus at least 1 comorbidity.
+Majority of trials enrolled patients in their mid 40's to early 50's with baseline BMIs around 38 kg/m2.
 Trials were considered to have a moderate risk of bias due to conflicts of interests.
 Enrollment of participants with differing baseline characteristics (e.g., diabetes) caused heterogeneity across the included studies.
+I

 Semaglutide was associated with favorable results for all weight loss outcomes (e.g., change in BMI and body weight) in which decreases met the threshold for being clinically meaningful (Table 5).
 In the trial, enrolling people with T2DM, the treatment effect was less when compared to the trials studied in participants without diabetes (change in body weight compared to placebo, MD -6.22% for patients with diabetes versus -12.53% for those without diabetes).
 Reasons for the difference between study results are not entirely clear, and additional studies are needed to clarify these results.
 The one trial which studied patients out to 104 weeks found percent change in body weight increased slightly from week 52 to 104 in both the semaglutide and placebo group, but not back to baseline in either group.
-There was low quality evidence that semaglutide treatment resulted in a decrease in SBP and LDL cholesterol more than placebo, but by a magnitude which did not meet established thresholds for clinically meaningful (MD -0.43%; 95% Cl, -0.55 to -0.30; p<0.001).
+There was low quality evidence that semaglutide treatment resulted in a decrease in SBP and LDL cholesterol more than placebo, but by a magnitude which did not meet established thresholds for clinically meaningful differences (low quality of evidence).
+Low quality evidence found semaglutide decreased HbA1c more than placebo, which was statistically and clinically meaningful (MD -0.43%; 95% Cl, -0.55 to -0.30; p<0.001).
 The evidence for the decrease in HbA1c mostly came from 2 trials which enrolled participants with T2DM (all participants had T2DM in the first trial and 25% had T2DM in the second trial).
 Changes in quality of life were not significantly different between semaglutide and placebo.
 There was moderate quality evidence for more withdrawals due to AE in those treated with semaglutide compared to placebo (RR 1.81; 95% Cl, 1.34 to 2.44; p<0.001).
 The most common AEs were nausea, constipation, diarrhea and vomiting.
 Evidence for changes in medication use were considered exploratory and were small subpopulations of study participants.